Overview

 Configuration

-The CLI reads configuration from three sources, in order of precedence:- Command-line flags:
+The CLI reads configuration from these sources, in order of precedence:- Command-line flags:

 --base-url,--tenant,--token - Environment variables: